-1. Surf’s up in San Diego
+1. Surf’s Up in San Diego

 On your way north, stop by Encinitas for even more of a hippie vibe, and the free Self-Realization Fellowship meditation gardens.
-If you’re super into surfing, you might already know about the famous waves of San Onofre.
+If you’re super into surfing, you might already know about the famous waves at San Onofre.

 2. Be Blown Away by Anza-Borrego Desert State Park